hm-lang/core/proposals/README.md

 ## temporarily locking mutable variables

-You can also make a variable non-reassignable and deeply constant for the remainder of the current block by using `@lock` before the variable name.
+You can also make a variable readonly for the remainder of the current block by using `@lock` before the variable name.
 Note that you can modify it one last time with the `@lock` annotation, if desired.
+Also note that the variable may not be deeply constant, e.g., if lambdas are called which modify it, but you will not be able to explicitly modify it.

 ```
 X; int = 4  # defined as mutable and reassignable